Elliot Bevan: Storylines

-2007–2010

 Elliot arrives in January 2007 as a radio caller who calls Kris Fisher (Gerard McCarthy) to tell him about his views on UFOs.
 Kris is sceptical, so Elliot meets with Kris and shows him recordings of alien sightings.
 Kris still refuses to believe him.
-However, Kris's flatmate Jessica Harris (Jennifer Biddall) publishes Elliot's theories in the college newspaper.
+However, Kris's flatmate Jessica publishes Elliot's theories in the college newspaper.
 Elliot develops feelings for Jessica and on numerous occasions tries to persuade her to go out with him.
 Elliot tries to stand up for Steph when she is taunted by Wayne Tunnicliffe (Joe Marsden) and Sonny Valentine (Devon Anderson).
 Steph tells Elliot she does not need help.
 When Wayne throws eggs at Elliot, Steph intervenes and helps him.
 After this, Elliot and Steph become friends, and Elliot takes her stargazing.
 Steph begins to assume Elliot has a crush on her, however he tells her he does not.
 Jess finds Elliot's diary in the village and publishes some of its content to the college newspaper.
 An angry and embarrassed Elliot attempts to buy all of the newspapers.
-With help from fellow student Zak Ramsey (Kent Riley), Elliot retrieves his diary from Jess.
-Elliot learns his mother Bonnie (Melanie Walters) has arranged a marriage for him back in Wales to a girl named Rhiannon.
+With help from fellow student Zak, Elliot retrieves his diary from Jess.
+Elliot learns his mother Bonnie has arranged a marriage for him back in Wales to a girl named Rhiannon.
 Steph agrees to help Elliot, by pretending to be his girlfriend, so he does not need to get married.
 However, Bonnie appears in the village and tells Elliot she still expects him to marry Rhiannon.
 Elliot then stands up to his mother, who leaves the village.